rustfoundation/safety-critical-rust-consortium-rfcs/README.md

 Some changes do not require an RFC:

+  - Typical "line of business"-style work, such as adding a new coding guideline or small reworkings of process within contributions to the coding guidelines for the Safety-Critical Rust Coding Guidelines
   - Rephrasing, reorganizing, refactoring, or otherwise "changing shape does not change meaning".
   - Additions that strictly improve objective, numerical quality criteria